downw/digital-CV/index.md

 ## Econometric Analysis

 I have written some examples of how to use R for panel data regression.
-These blogs are mainly based on the *PLM* package for R. These examples include model testing and interpretation of regression results.
+These blogs are mainly based on the *PLM* package for R. These examples include model testing and interpretation of regression results(such as fixed effect, random effect).
 Blogs are [here](https://blog.csdn.net/weixin_43718786/category_10538680.html?spm=1001.2014.3001.5482) (in Chinese).

 ## Complex Network

-This is one of my current research directions for my degree, and I am currently studying it.
-I am interested in super networks (also calls network of networks, multi-layers networks).
+It is one of my current research directions for my degree, and I am currently studying it.
+I am interested in modeling based on super networks (also called network of networks, multi-layers networks).